Sarah Chaudhary

 Board Member

-Ryan moved to Medicine Hat in 2013 to be closer to family and currently has one niece and one nephew attending CAPE.
+Ryan moved to Medicine Hat in 2013 to be closer to family.
 He graduated from Edwards School of Business at the U of S with a Degree in Business Management.
-Ryan has over 15 years of experience in IT Systems Engineering across Healthcare, Education, Government, and Petrochemicals.
+Ryan has over 20 years of experience in IT Systems Engineering and Cyber Security, across Healthcare, Education, Government, AEC, and Petrochemicals.

 Barry Finkelman